Discrete Latent Structure in Neural Networks: Supervised Learning

 \section{Supervised Learning}

 We begin by establishing the common setup of predictive machine learning.
-For the sake of presentation, we assume a classification setup using the cross-entropy loss; however, everything we present in the remaining chapters applies to arbitrary loss functions.

-Given a dataset $\mathcal{D}$ consisting of pairs $(x, y)$ of inputs $x \in \cX$ and their corresponding labels $y \in \cY$, we aim to learn a model to predict $y$ from $x$.
-We may generally denote such a model as a \emph{scoring} function
+A prediction function is a map associating to input $x \in \cX$ an output $y \in \cY$.
+Prediction functions usually rely on a \emph{scoring} function

 which returns the score, or preference, for some candidate $y \in \cY$, given an input $x$.
-Commonly, $M$ is implemented as a feed-forward network with $x$ as input, and an $|\cY|$-dimensional output, such that the $y$th position of the output is $M(x, y;~\param)$.
-For predictions, we can use
+In our setting, $M$ is a parametric function with learnable parameters \(\param\).
+For simple classification problems, $M$ could be a feed-forward network with $x$ as input, and a $|\cY|$-dimensional output, such that the $y$th position of the output is $M(x, y;~\param)$.
+Our notation allows for more involved setting like predicting structured objects (for examples graphs, see \cref{chapter:struct}).
+To make predictions, we search for the output of maximum weight

-To learn the classifier from the dataset $\mathcal{D}$, we seek parameters $\param$ that minimize a loss function.
-A common choice is the cross-entropy loss,